Top 5 Rules to Follow When Editing Resume

 A resume is just the beginning of your possible further communication with the employer, something, like an appetizer in foods.
 In fact, it’s not the resume, but the interview a place, where you must reveal everything you consider useful for the employer to know.

 CV or resume gives you a chance to tease the hirer, make him want to learn about you more.
 Therefore, you don’t need to uncover everything you brag about: mentioning the best qualities and skills would be enough for your first step.

 5. Use Google for Analyzing Common Mistakes

-While grammar, punctuation or spelling errors can be easily corrected, some of the common mistakes might become a serious reason for dismissal.
-Google contains tons of articles and forums, where you can look through top greatest mistakes and make sure you avoid them completely on the resume.
+While grammar, punctuation, or spelling errors can be easily corrected, some of the common mistakes might become a serious reason for dismissal.
+Google contains tons of articles and forums, where you can look through the top greatest mistakes and make sure you avoid them completely on the resume.

 When you feel like you did everything to get a well-structured and marketing resume, don’t hurry up to send it to the Company right away: first of all, don’t forget that another pair of fresh eyes is better than your own tired one.

 Ask one of your buddies or a parent to look through the paper or if you have a chance to wait a bit more before the resume dispatch, in order to make an objective analysis of the paper make a final review after several days or so.